Elsevier

 Citation Excerpt :

+The most important finding of the current investigation is that differential PT-AT motion appears to be a normal phenomenon during dorsiflexion and plantarflexion.
 Although previous researchers have hypothesized that some degree of differential PT-AT motion is a normal occurrence, and symptomatic PT snapping has been reported in a single individual, the current study is the first to objectively establish the existence of differential PT-AT motion in nonpathologic states [6-11,13,14,17-19].
 Clinically, our results support current theories hypothesizing that repetitive soft-tissue stresses within the PT-AT interval may induce pathologic changes within the intervening fibrofatty tissues or the adjacent tendons, and therefore contribute to the development of clinical symptoms [6-10,13,14,16-19,29].
-Several observations are worthy of further discussion.

 View all citing articles on Scopus